Echoes of Folk Music in Roman Vlad's Documentary Soundtracks: Intersections between Cinema, Ethnomusicology and Exoticism

 Abstract

 In the early post-war decades, Italy witnessed a vigorous development of discussions of folklore, both inside and outside academia.
 Cinema participated in the elaboration of such discourses, with some films featuring ethnomusicological recordings or newly-composed scores that re-elaborated folk tunes.
 In this paper, I investigate the dynamics of the remediation of folk music in the 1950s Italian ethnographic documentary and 'exotic film'.
 I discuss the cultural politics, aesthetics, medialities and techniques of the encounter of directors, film music composers and the folk music world.
-My discussion focuses on Albanesi in Italia (Alberto Pozzetti, 1956) and Paradiso Terrestre (Luciano Emmer, 1957).
-The soundtracks of these films were composed by Roman Vlad, who drew inspiration from a number of ethnomusicological recordings and bibliographic sources.
-In some cases, his work involved the editing of pre-existing folk music.
-Through audio-visual analysis and the study of a wealth of archival evidence, I highlight Vlad's oscillation between the desire for the 'authenticâ' voices of the Others, and the ethnocentrism that informed their perception and remediation.
-I suggest that studying the exchanges between cinema, film music and ethnomusicology helps to cast light on ambiguous attitudes about folk music that informed post-war Italian culture at a broader level.
+My discussion focuses on «Albanesi in Italia» (Alberto Pozzetti, 1956) and «Paradiso Terrestre» (Luciano Emmer, 1957).
+The soundtracks of these films were composed by Roman Vlad, who drew inspiration from various ethnomusicological recordings and bibliographic sources.
+In some cases, his work involved editing pre-existing folk music.
+Through audio-visual analysis and the study of extensive archival evidence, I highlight Vlad's oscillation between the desire for the 'authentic' voices of the Others and the ethnocentrism that informed their perception and remediation.
+I suggest that studying the exchanges between cinema, film music, and ethnomusicology helps to shed light on the ambiguous attitudes toward folk music that informed post-war Italian culture at a broader level.

 Downloads